David Hulme (geographer)

-David Hulme is Professor of Development Studies at The University of Manchester where he is Executive Director of the Global Development Institute and CEO of the Effective States and Inclusive Development Research Centre.
-Currently, he is the president of the Development Studies Association.
+David Hulme is Professor of Development Studies at The University of Manchester, where he is Executive Director of the Global Development Institute.

+He is also CEO of the Effective States and Inclusive Development Research Centre.
+He was the president of the Development Studies Association in 2014 and 2015.
 He has worked on rural development, poverty and poverty reduction, microfinance, the role of non-government organisations in development, environmental management, social protection and the political economy of global poverty for more than 30 years.
 His main focus has been on Bangladesh but he has worked extensively across South Asia, East Africa and the Pacific.
 Recently, he has been a leading international expert in the discussion of the Millennium Development Goals and the Post-2015 Development Agenda.

 Life and career

 Hulme was born in Ormskirk near Liverpool, and moved at the age of 19 to the University of Cambridge from which he graduated with honors as BA in Economic geography in 1974.
 In 1984 the received his PhD in Land Settlement Schemes and Rural Development at the James Cook University in Queensland, Australia while working as a development practitioner in Papua New Guinea.

 Among other appointments, Hulme is currently an academician of the Academy of Social Sciences, a member of the Scientific Committee of the Comparative Research on Poverty Programme of the International Social Science Council (ISSC) and a board member of the United Nations Research Institute for Social Development (UNRISD).
 His most recent appointment, in September 2013, is as the vice-chair of the ESRC/DFID Poverty Alleviation Research Grants Committee.